Zebeta Side Effects

 Applies to bisoprolol: oral tablet

-Along with its needed effects, bisoprolol (the active ingredient contained in Zebeta) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, bisoprolol (the active ingredient contained in Zebeta) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking bisoprolol:Less common
+If any of the following side effects occur while taking bisoprolol, check with your doctor immediately:Less common

 - Body aches or pain